RosieWatson/GreatStourSite/README.txt

 - less / less-loader: We used LESS styling because it's the base language extension system for CSS within Ant Design.
 It allowed us to structure our style sheets more clearly, primarily utilising nested selectors

+Our map, using google-map-react, shows markers for each sensor along the river, along with their most recent level reading.
+Using the postcode search, a user can move the map to their exact location to understand how the sensors are positioned relative to their location.
+The user can also view specific history for a day on the map, by using the provided Date Picker.
+This will update the markers on the map with the average values for the day chosen.

 We have a subscription service for flood warnings, that allows a user to subscribe to flood alerts based on their postcode.
 The user will be notified by email for any flood warnings that could affect them.
 - The user will only be notified about a flood once, UNLESS that flood has changed or details are updated